-New to offshore banking?
+New to offshore accounts?
 Need to brush up your understanding?
-The Offshore Banking Guide below is a tutorial that provides comprehensive information to get started with and strengthen your knowledge of offshore banking.
+Want to open an account abroad?
+The guide below is a tutorial that provides comprehensive information to get started with and strengthen your knowledge.

-- Chapter 1: Offshore Banking: What Is an Offshore Account & Why Should I Have One?
+- Chapter 1: What Is an Offshore Account & Why Should I Have One?

 - Chapter 4: The 5 Main Reasons to Open an Offshore Bank Account – Boiling it Down

 - Chapter 3:International Banking Information